Ancient-Wisdom.Co.Uk

 The photo (right), is a close-up of the tool-marks on a granite sample.
 Their definition, length and regular separation denote the use of both a harder-than-granite tip, and a constant pressure.

 It is often forgotten that before the pyramid was built, that the limestone plateau beneath was first levelled, and over it was placed a platform of carefully cut stones which can still be seen to protrude from under the pyramids base.
-This platform is around 0.5m thick and despite the passing of time and several earthquakes, remains level to within 0.8 of an inch (21mm) over a distance of over 13 acres (5).
+This platform is around 0.5m thick and despite the passing of time and several earthquakes, remains level to within 0.8 of an inch (21mm) over the entire Giza plateau.

-The whole of the Great pyramid was originally covered with a coat of polished limestone blocks (left), which would have given the whole of Giza a smooth and perfect finish originally.
+The whole of the Great pyramid was originally covered with a coat of polished limestone blocks which would have originally given the aspect of Giza a smooth and perfect finish all over.
 The faces of these blocks have butting surfaces cut to within 1/100 of an inch of mathematical perfection.

 Petrie said this of it: